 Uncontested divorce is a common path for people who have simple divorces or can agree on the terms of the divorce and want an affordable divorce.
-Agreed divorces in Texas are good options for many people in Fort Worth and surrounding areas.
+Agreed divorces in Texas are good options for many people in Texas.
 However, it’s not a good fit for every person seeking a cheap divorce or a quick divorce in Texas.
 When questioning whether an uncontested divorce is right for you, you should consider several factors and make a decision that is best for your future.
 Today’s post explores the top ten uncontested divorce questions to help you determine whether an agreed divorce is right for you.

 1. What is the difference between uncontested divorce and contested divorce in Texas?

 The first question most people consider when they hear about uncontested divorce is–what is it and what is a contested divorce?
 Under the Texas Family Code no distinction exists between a contested divorce and uncontested divorce.
 The legal process is the same.
 These phrases are merely terms of convenience.
 Some courts, like the Tarrant County family courts in Fort Worth, Texas, have uncontested and contested dockets for cases.
 This has no effect on the legal procedures or law involved in a divorce.
 It is just a way for the courts to manage the docket to distinguish between cases where the parties have an agreement and those where the judge needs to hear evidence and render a decision.

 However, as terms of convenience, divorce lawyers distinguish between contested and uncontested divorce in the same way–as divorces with or without an agreement.